ruff-lang/ruff-lang.org/content/specification.md

   (let ((msg (recv test-channel)))
     (println (sprintf "received a new mesage: %s" msg))))
 ```
 It can be useful to have a looping construct matching on multiple channels. `select` allows you to match on multiple channels. `(select (<channel_0> <message_0> <body_0>) ... (<channel_n> <message_n> <body_n>))`.

 ```
+(select (foo-chan msg
-(select (foo-chan :msg (println "received from foo-chan"))
+          (println (sprintf "received from foo-chan: %s" msg)) (bar-chan msg
-        (bar-chan :msg (println "received from bar-chan"))
+          (println (sprintf "received from bar-chan: %s" msg)) (error-chan nil
-        (error-chan nil (println "got an error, exiting) (exit)))
+          (println "got an error, exiting)
+          (exit)))
 ```

-We specify the channel, a locally scoped keyword to put the received item from the channel into (`nil` if not needed), and a body specifying what to do when that channel receives an item.
+We specify the channel, a locally scoped variable to put the received item from the channel into (`nil` if not needed), and a body specifying what to do when that channel receives an item.

 ### Modules